se-for-sci/se-for-sci.github.io/content/week11_omp/concepts.md

 be updated in a way that is threadsafe without all the overhead of a lock (and also they don't need a separate lock object).

-Python doesn't have this, since modifying a Python object far more than a single integer operation, and it's just a performance benefit over a mutex.
+Python doesn't have this, since modifying a Python object is far more than a single integer operation, and it's just a performance benefit over a mutex.
 You can use `Event`, which is basically an atomic bool that you can wait on to be set (True).

 ## Queue